 - Write the date that you froze the cucumbers on the freezer bag.

 When I’m growing a lot of cucumbers in raised beds, I freeze cucumbers regularly.
 To make sure I use my frozen cucumbers in time, I write the date on the freezer storage bag.

 Can You Freeze Cucumbers Whole?

 You can freeze your cucumbers whole if you want.
 They will have a much soggier texture than fresh cucumbers.
 Slicing the cucumbers can prevent a big change in texture.
-Making freezer pickles is a much better option if you still want crisp cucumbers.

 - You can freeze cucumbers whole, but their texture will turn out soggy.